agresti/velocity-script-collection/README.md

 ## sort-folder-elements
 🌳 *The Velocity script sorts elements in a folder by title, judgment and displays elements on the index page.
 The current Folder XML block needs to be assigned to the same region.*

+## course-catalog-program-script
+🌳 *Course Catalog script.
+Displays the list of classes for a program and opens the requirements dropdown on click.
+Calling page index block is required.*